Team

 Jerome

-Jerome is a final-year Social Work undergraduate at NUS, with a Minor in Community Development.
+Jerome is an NUS Social Work graduate with a Minor in Community Development.
 His primary interest lies in addressing intergenerational poverty as well as social issues facing marginalised populations like youths at-risk, isolated seniors, and others.
-To deepen his understanding of policies and programs that affect these populations, Jerome has undertaken internships with MSF as well as social service agencies like SHINE Children and Youth Services and Allkin Singapore.
+To deepen his understanding of policies and programs that serve these populations, Jerome has undertaken internships with the Ministry of Social and Family Development, Allkin Singapore, and SHINE Children and Youth Services.

-In recent months, noting the vulnerability of Southeast Asian countries to climate stressors, he has also developed a stronger interest in regional environmental issues and believes in the value of tri-sector collaboration in addressing them.
-Jerome is excited to work in APC and looks forward to gaining insights into strategic and collaborative philanthropy and its role as an enabler in such projects.
+Jerome is excited to be part of APC and looks forward to gaining insights into strategic and collaborative philanthropy and advancing the organisation’s role as an enabler of such projects.

 Koon Peng Ooi (Senior Manager)